 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises two types of risk: interest rate risk and foreign currency risk.
-The sensitivity analysis has been included in the below disclosures a.
-The year end unhedged foreign currency exposures is as under:
+The sensitivity analysis has been included in the below disclosures.